 The benefits aren’t just in team management.
 Active listening is most important when interacting with customers as a tool for ensuring you understand their wants and needs and that you understand and value them.

-Once you’ve identified a future car dealership leader, support them in their professional growth by giving them encouragement to build personal and professional relationships outside the walls of your dealership.
-This could take the form of participation in industry organizations like NADA, service organizations such as Rotary or Kiwanis, volunteer work in the community, etc.
+Once you’ve identified a future car dealership leader, support them in their professional growth.
+You can do this by giving them encouragement to build personal and professional relationships outside the walls of your dealership.
+These connections will be part of their growth for years to come.

-Promote Cultural Leadership
+Promote Cultural Leadership Focusing On Customer Experience

 We frequently discuss dealership culture, and for good reason.
 Our experience working with dealership partners of all types and sizes across the country makes it clear that the most important auto dealership best practice is to foster a dealership culture driven by customer experience (CX).